HEALTH & WELLBEING

 Pedicure tips: how nail techs can safely support clients with diabetes

 According to charity, Diabetes UK, approximately 6% of the UK population suffers from diabetes.
-Learning about the condition and how to accommodate it is key to making diabetic clients feel safe and able to enjoy their nail experiences.
-Here, we explore how the condition can affect clients and what you…
+Learning about the condition and how to accommodate it is key to making diabetic clients feel safe and able to enjoy their nail appointments.
+Here, we explore how the condition can affect clients and what you need…

 Read More